 The Owner reserves the right to perform other work on or near the Work site using its own forces and/or other contractors.
 The Contractor shall take all reasonable steps to coordinate its performance of the Work with the Owner and/or such other contractors and subcontractors.
 If, through acts of commission or omission on the part of the Contractor, any other contractor or any subcontractor shall suffer loss or damage with respect to the other work being performed by the Owner, the Contractor agrees to promptly settle with such other contractor or subcontractor by agreement or other dispute resolution process.
 The Contractor agrees to indemnify and hold harmless the Owner and the Engineer from all claims asserted against and liability incurred by the Owner or the Engineer resulting from disputes between the Contractor and any other contractor or any subcontractor or material supplier.
-The indemnification rights of the Owner and all other expenses relating to any mediation, litigation, or arbitration, including costs, consulting fees and attorneys' fees.
+The indemnification rights of the Owner and the Engineer include expenses such as, but not limited to, salaries/wages of employees and all other expenses relating to any mediation, litigation, or arbitration, including costs, consulting fees and attorneys' fees.
 If such other contractor or subcontractor shall assert any claim against the Owner on account of any damage alleged to have been sustained by an act or omission of the Contractor or anyone for whose acts it may be liable, the Owner or the Engineer shall notify the Contractor, which shall defend, indemnify and save harmless the Owner and the Engineer against such claim.